fbertram/TuringTrader/DocFX/index.md

-# This is the **HOMEPAGE**.
+# Welcome...
-Refer to [Markdown](http://daringfireball.net/projects/markdown/) for how to write markdown files.
+... but you shouldn't have come here, this is *not* the TuringTrader homepage.

-## Quick Start Notes:
+* Please find the TuringTrader homepage [here](https://www.turingtrader.org).
-1. Add images to the *images* folder if the file is referencing an image.
+* The TuringTrader documentation home is [here](articles/overview/Welcome.md).